And Other Products That Contain Ethylene or Diethylene Glycol

 There is no specific treatment that will reverse kidney damage.
 What one is left with is trying to minimize the damage.
 At that point, your pet’s fate will rest on the levels of BUN and creatinine in its blood – measurements of how well its kidneys are functioning.
 Intravenous fluids, peritoneal dialysis, possibly diuretics and stabilization treatments can still help at this time.
 But recovery will depend on how much the pet’s kidneys have been injured and the extent of their ability to recover.
 God blessed humans and pets with considerably more kidney tissue than their bodies require – that is why healthy humans can safely donate one kidney.
 If the pet is fortunate and the amount of EG consumed is not too large, with treatment and time its body will return to equilibrium.

-A kidney transplant is an option for some.
+A kidney transplant is an option for some cat owners.
+It is less successful in dogs.
 It is an expensive procedure that is only performed at a few large, sophisticated veterinary centers.
-The success of kidney transplants is considerably greater in cats than it is in dogs.
-I would begin by contacting the centers nearest to you that is mentioned in my articles on calcium oxalate kidney stones.
-You can read that here for dogs and here for cats.
+I would begin by contacting the advanced veterinary center nearest to you that I mentioned in my articles on calcium oxalate kidney stones.
+You can read about that here for dogs and for cats here.
 Services provided change.
 If they do not currently perform kidney transplants they will tell you who does.

 What Can I Do To Prevent My Dog Or Cat From Consuming Antifreeze?

 Open containers of drained (used) antifreeze and exposure to the spilled liquid, engine leaks or flush are a pet and human hazard throughout the year.
-In the US, exposure to ethylene glycol is slightly more common from March to May. ( read here ) So dispose of drained or partially used containers promptly and in a safe manner.
+In the US, exposure to ethylene glycol is slightly more common from March to May. (read here) So dispose of drained or partially used containers promptly and safely.

 Never pour or store antifreeze in a container that was once used for something else.
 There is no valid reason for anyone, other than service mechanics, to keep antifreeze around that is not in use.
 You can purchase what you need at your local auto store when you need it.
 If you purchase too much, return the excess.
 If the container is open, drop it off at your City recycling center.

-The bittering agent, denatonium benzoate (Bitrex®), is now often added to antifreeze to make it taste extremely bad.
+The bittering agent, denatonium benzoate (Bitrex™), is now often added to antifreeze to make it taste extremely bad.
 The hope was that doing so would prevent human and pet poisoning.
 Denatonium benzoate is an atrocious-tasting material.
-I have accidentally tasted it many times in pet anti-chew sprays and it tastes simply horrible.
+I have accidentally tasted it many times in pet anti-chew sprays, and it tastes simply horrible.
 Despite that horrid taste, those sprays rarely stop a pet from licking and chewing.
-The same lack of effectiveness of denatonium benzoate was reported in children. ( read here ) A law to make it a compulsory addition to all antifreeze sold in the USA failed to pass a number of times.
+The same lack of effectiveness of denatonium benzoate was reported in children. (read here) A law to make it a compulsory addition to all antifreeze sold in the USA failed to pass a number of times.
 It is opposed by the Consumer’s Union for several reasons.
 The first is that denatonium benzoate has not been scientifically proven to prevent pets, children or deranged adults from consuming antifreeze.
 The second is that it is not biodegradable.
 These organizations also fear that denatonium benzoate will enter runoff water, pass through sewage plants and contaminate surrounding well and groundwater making the water unfit to drink.
-Some of these organizations also oppose these proposed laws because they grant protection from liability law suits to any company that sells bittered ethylene glycol-containing products.
+Some of these organizations also oppose these proposed laws because they grant protection from liability lawsuits to any company that sells bittered ethylene glycol-containing products.